the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 ### RSE-related Training Materials

 A wide range of software-related training materials and supporting organisations exist within the research software community and beyond.
+The day-to-day work of typical RSEs often includes teaching activities, e.g. in university courses, workshops or one-on-one, to improve the RSE-related skill-set of researchers.
+The resources given below are helpful one the one hand to support such activities but can be also used to fill gaps in the capabilities of professional RSEs.

 #### The Carpentries
 The Carpentries [@Carpentries] is a non-profit entity that supports a range of open source training materials and international communities of volunteer instructors and helpers who run courses around these materials.